Breastfeeding through a New Pregnancy

 Understanding the Benefits

-Breastfeeding while pregnant continues to offer benefits to both you and your nursing toddler.²,³ One of the most significant advantages is that your breast milk continues to provide essential nutrients and immune protection to your older child.
+Breastfeeding while pregnant continues to offer benefits to both you and your breastfeeding toddler.2,3 One of the most significant advantages is that your breast milk continues to provide essential nutrients and immune protection to your older child.
 This support is especially important as they grow and explore the world around them, helping to keep them healthy and strong.

 Additionally, breastfeeding fosters a deep emotional connection between you and your toddler.
 The familiarity of breastfeeding can provide a sense of stability and comfort, helping your toddler feel more at ease during this time of transition.
 Breastfeeding is one of your best parenting tools.
 Continuing to breastfeed into toddlerhood can help calm a fussy child, making it easier for them to nap and easing bedtime struggles.